aritzmetal/react-mic-waver/README.md

 ## About

 It detects the user voice and renders a oscillating wave.
-It provides the wave component and also the contexts which picks the data from.
+It provides the wave component and also a simple MediaStream context for simple usage.

 ### Instalation